orgua/shepherd-targets/hardware/readme.md

 ## nRF52 & MSP430 FRAM Target

-- V1.0 is currently used in the testbed
+- V1.0 was the initial target used by the testbed
 - ~~V1.1 was designed, but is not yet manufactured~~
 - ~~V1.2 was designed and tested - discarded because of manufacturing problems~~
-- V1.3 is being developed ATM
+- V1.3 is being deployed ATM

 ## Adapters